jeffbski/redux-logic/examples/notification/README.md

       const current = notifySel.messages(state);
       if (!current.length) {
         dispatch(notifyDisplayQueued());
+      }
-      } else { // the next remove will trigger display dispatch(); // nothing to dispatch, but tell process we are done }
+      // the next remove will trigger display done(); // we are done dispatching
     }, 100);
   }
 });